UncleTensor/BittAudio/README.md

 It is recommended to use NVIDIA GeForce RTX A6000 GPUs at minimum for both Validators and Miners.

-**Evaluation Mechanism:**
+**Evaluation Mechanism:** <br>
-The evaluation mechanism involves the validator querying miners on the network with random prompts and receiving text-to-speech responses.
+The evaluation mechanism involves the Validators querying miners on the network with random prompts and receiving TTS/VC/TTM responses.
 These responses are scored based on correctness, and the weights on the Bittensor network are updated accordingly.
 The scoring is conducted using a reward function from the lib module.

-**Miner/Validator Hardware Specs:**
+**Miner/Validator Hardware Specs:**<br>
-The hardware requirements for miners and validators vary depending on the complexity and resource demands of the selected text-to-speech models.
+The hardware requirements for miners and validators vary depending on the complexity and resource demands of the selected TTs/VC/TTM models.
 Typically, a machine equipped with a capable CPU and GPU, along with sufficient VRAM and RAM, is necessary.
 The amount of disk space required will depend on the size of the models and any additional data.

-**How to Run a Validator:**
+**How to Run a Validator:**<br>
 To operate a validator, you need to run the validator.py script with the required command-line arguments.
 This script initiates the setup of Bittensor objects, establishes a connection to the network, queries miners, scores their responses, and updates weights accordingly.

-**How to Run a Miner:**
+**How to Run a Miner:**<br>
 To operate a miner, run the miner.py script with the necessary configuration.
-This process involves initializing Bittensor objects, establishing a connection to the network, and processing incoming text-to-speech requests.
+This process involves initializing Bittensor objects, establishing a connection to the network, and processing incoming TTS/VC/TTM requests.

-**Text-to-Speech Models Supported:**
+**TTS/VC/TTM Models Supported:**<br>
-The code incorporates three text-to-speech models: Microsoft/speecht5_tts, Facebook/mms-tts-eng and SunoBark.
-However, the specific requirements for each model, including CPU, GPU VRAM, RAM, and disk space, are not explicitly stated in the provided code.
-To ascertain these requirements, it may be necessary to consult the documentation or delve into the implementation details of these models.
+The code incorporates various Text-to-Speech, Voice Cloning and Text-to-Music models.
+The specific requirements for each model, including CPU, GPU VRAM, RAM, and disk space, are not explicitly stated in the provided code.
+For these type of requirements, it may be necessary to consult the documentation or delve into the implementation details of these models.

-In general, the resource demands of text-to-speech models can vary significantly.
+In general, the resource demands of TTS/VC/TTM models can vary significantly.
 Larger models often necessitate more powerful GPUs and additional system resources.
 It is advisable to consult the documentation or model repository for the specific requirements of each model.
 Additionally, if GPU acceleration is employed, having a compatible GPU with enough VRAM is typically advantageous for faster processing.

-### Voice Clone Service
-Run the validator with the following command, replacing `{wallet_name}`, `{hotkey_name}`, and `{huggingface_access_token}` with your wallet and hotkey names and HuggingFace access token.
-Place your audio files (e.g., `audio01.wav`) and text files with the corresponding name (e.g., `audio01.txt`) in the `vc_source` folder for custom voice cloning.
-Once the files are processed, they will be moved to `vc_processed` folder.
-The voice cloned output will be saved in the `vc_target` folder.

-### Text-to-Speech (TTS) Service
-- For prompts from HuggingFace, set your HuggingFace access token.
-- For custom prompts, place a CSV file named `tts_prompts.csv` in the `tts_source` directory.
-Audio outputs will be stored in the `tts_target` directory.

 ## License
 This repository is licensed under the MIT License.